CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 1. Amazing GUI
 2. User can set reminders, additionally the "Do not disturb" button can be used to turn off reminders
 3. Mainly uses a list to represent all the tasks rather than a calendar

-###### Wunderline
+4. Has a companion product called Wunderline
-1. The command line mode of Wunderlist
+    1. This is the command line mode of Wunderlist
     2. Uses natural words as commands, content is put inside single quotes
     3. Data can be exported as a JSON file
-4. Allows searching by keywords (doesn't need single quotes)
+    4. Allows searching by keywords

 ##### Calendar Vim
 1. A calendar application for Vim